Complaint/Concern Resolution for People Who Receive Support and their Families, Guardians and/or Advocates and the

 - If the complaint or concern is about a rights restriction, Community Living Mississauga’s policy regarding Rights Restrictions and Due Process will be followed

 - A plain language version of the Complaints/Concerns mechanism is provided to all people who receive support from Community Living Mississauga

 If a person receiving supports and services and/or his/her family/guardian/advocate or a member of the general public has an issue or concern regarding supports and services, the issues should be directed verbally or in writing or in any other manner that suits that person’s communication style.
 The complaint/concern should first be addressed with a support staff, then to the area Manager and then to the area Director.
 It is the responsibility of the Support Worker/Manager/Director receiving the complaint to address the concern and work towards achieving resolution at the time that the complaint is received in addition to ensuring the process is free of any coercion or intimidation before, during or after resolution.

 If the response from the Support Worker/Manager/Director is unsatisfactory to the person, the person, with assistance as needed or requested, can call the “Telephone Complaint Line.”
 This is not an emergency number.
 People can leave a message on a voicemail and will be responded to within 72 hours.
 The number is 905-542-3607.
-You can also send an email directly accessible from the website by clicking on “Email the Complaint Line”.
+You can also send an email directly by CLICKING HERE.
 When a person lodges a complaint through the Complaint Line they are advised that they may be contacted throughout the process for information, follow up or any other related communication.
 They will be asked to make themselves available for this type of follow up.